 Saltee Islands – Practical information

 Ferries depart from Kilmore Quay to the Saltee Islands, and more specifically to Great Saltee.
 The ferry normally takes 24 people on board, but during the coronavirus this number was limited to 12 people.
 We paid 30 euro per person for the cruise, it’s good to reserve seats upfront in high season.
 The ferry takes tourists to the island and picks them up at a certain time.
+You can make a ferry booking here.

 You can find a lot of information about the island and a helping hand from the Visit Wexford tourist organization.